oqullcan/Privacy-Blocker/README.md

 The script can be customized by modifying the following variables at the beginning of the script:
 - `$SCRIPT_NAME`: The name of the script used in logging.
 - `$SECURE_DNS_SERVERS`: The DNS servers to be used for secure DNS settings.
+- You can check or add ip/hosts with the `nslookup` command from the terminal.

 ## Logging
 The script includes a logging mechanism that records actions taken and any errors encountered during execution.
 Logs are output to the console and can be redirected to a file if needed.